Dyalog/ride/docs/protocol.md

 ["SysError",{"text":"apl: sys error 123 errno 456","stack":""}]
 ```

-If the interpreter is not running remotely, when the user closes the main application window (the session window) RIDE
+If the interpreter has been started by RIDE, RIDE should shut it down cleanly when the user closes the main application
-should shut down the interpreter cleanly with
+window (the session window):
 <a name=Exit></a>
 ```json
 ["Exit",{"code":0}]